-Hadra, the 2010 SE Baseball Assistant Coach of the Year, has spent six seasons on this, his second tour of duty with the Keydets.
+Hadra, the 2010 SE Baseball Assistant Coach of the Year, has spent seven seasons on this, his second tour of duty with the Keydets.
 He rose from assistant to to Associate Head Coach prior to the 2014 season.
 He has worked with the infielders and hitters during the majority of that time, as well as serving as the program's recruiting coordinator since 2011.

 Hadra's mentorees include VMI's first conference player of the year in baseball, Rob Dickinson, who hit .399 during his POTY 2013 season and Sam Roberts, VMI's all-time hits leader.
 Hadra was instrumental in the program's 2010 success that saw the team earn only its second national ranking ever, as he tutored an offense that included Roberts and future major leaguer Cory Spangenburg, who earned multiple Freshman All-American honors during his only season at the Institute.